 Independent Study

 Statistical Science students pursue independent studies to augment or extend work beyond the set curriculum.
-Independent study courses allow students to pursue a field of special interest, under the supervision of a Statistical Science faculty member, resulting in a substantive paper, project, or written report containing significant analysis and interpretation of a previously approved topic.
+Independent study courses allow students to pursue a field of special interest under the supervision of a Statistical Science faculty member, resulting in a substantive paper, project, or written report containing significant analysis and interpretation of a previously approved topic.
 The Department of Statistical Science offers independent study courses at three levels and research independent study courses at two levels, which are described below.
-Up to one independent study can be used towards major or minor requirements.
-(For majors graduating in 2020 or May 2021, up to two independent study courses may be counted with approval of the DUS.)
+Up to one independent study at the 300- or 400-level can be used towards major or minor elective requirements.

 STA 393, STA 493: Research Independent Study